mryndzionek/esm/README.md

  - [pelican crossing simulation](apps/pelican) - simplest safety-critical system simulation
  - [producer-consumer simulation](apps/prodcons) - two producers requesting actions on a single resource guarded by a 'bus' module

-There is also one more complex app:
+There are also two more complex apps:
  - [sk6812 LED strip mood lamp and clock](apps/clock) with RTTTL alarms and sunrise simulator
+ - [USB HID keyboard firmware](apps/keyboard) - more lightweight QMK alternative

 Simplest Example
 ----------------